A Primer of C. F. Martin & Co. Model Names

-The Orchestra Model was the first Martin guitar to break with the numbered size convention, when its model stamp on the neck block was represented by the initials: OM.
-It was designed with a longer, 14-fret neck and a body braced exclusively for steel strings.
+The Orchestra Model was the first Martin guitar to break with the numbered size convention, when its model stamp on the neck block was represented by the initials OM.
+The new design featured a 14-fret neck and a body braced exclusively for steel strings.
 The new name was meant to attract members of dance orchestra rhythm sections, who were switching from the banjo now that steel strings were becoming the norm for acoustic guitars.

-Although some Jazz musicians played the new steel string Martins, it was actually pop music icons like Gene Autry and Roy Rodgers who embraced the revolutionary guitar design while singing in front of bands on the new sensation of radio.
-In later years it was traditional Blues soloists, and eventually New Age fingerstyle guitarists who took the OM into ever expanding genre of guitar music.
+Although some Jazz musicians played the new steel string Martins, it was actually pop music icons like Gene Autry and Roy Rodgers who embraced the revolutionary guitar design while singing in front of bands that were broadcasting on the new sensation of radio.
+In later years it was traditional Blues soloists, and eventually New Age fingerstyle guitarists who took the OM into ever expanding genres of guitar music.

 Because the OM and the 14-fret 000 share the same body size, there is often confusion about how their modern examples differ and why.
 (See below for more information about that.)

 Other model names without numbers include D for Dreadnought.
 These are the large, now iconic guitar shapes that Martin invented in a 12-fret size in 1916, exclusively for the Ditson musical department store chain, which intended them to be used as the “bass guitar” in mandolin orchestras.